Funding for mobility

 - 5 (working)day teacher mobility, the maximum rate is 355 € + travel grant

-Funding for project and network activities
+Funding for project activities and network meetings

 Budget model for intensive courses